Minkowski gauges and deviation measures: Abstract

 \section{Abstract}

 We propose to derive deviation measures through the Minkowski gauge of a given set of acceptable positions.
 We show that, given a suitable acceptance set, any positive homogeneous deviation measure can be accommodated in our framework.
-In doing so, we provide a new interpretation for such measures, namely, that they quantify how much one must shrink a position for it to become acceptable.
+In doing so, we provide a new interpretation for such measures, namely, that they quantify how much one must shrink or deleverage a position for it to become acceptable.
 In particular, the \pl\ of a set which is convex, stable under scalar addition, and radially bounded at non-constants, is a generalized deviation measure.
-Furthermore, we explore the relations existing between mathematical and financial properties attributable to an acceptance set on the one hand, and the corresponding properties of the induced measure on the other.
+Furthermore, we explore the relations existing between mathematical and financial properties attributable to an acceptance set, and the corresponding properties of the induced measure.
+Hence, we fill the gap that is the lack of an acceptance set for deviation measures.
 Dual characterizations in terms of polar sets and support functionals are provided.

 \textbf{Keywords}: Risk measures, Deviation measures, Acceptance sets, Convex analysis, Minkowski gauges, \pls.